JoinColony/colonyHackathon/README.md

 **June 24th**
 Submission deadline

+**June 25th**
+Judging begins

 **June 29th**
 Winners Announced

 ## Judges and Scoring

-Submissions will be graded by the following criteria:
+Submissions will be graded across the following equally-weighted criteria:

 1. Creativity
 2. Ambition / Difficulty
 3. Presentation
 4. Utility

-Info about our super-awesome Judges panel can be found on [the hackathon website](https://colony.io/hackathon)
+Info about our super-awesome judges panel can be found on [the hackathon website](https://colony.io/hackathon).

 ## Prizes